MehdiMohseni82/EntityFramework-PostgressSQL/README.md

-# EntityFramework-PostgressSQL
+# EntityFramework-PostgreSQL

-SMS is simple .Net Application shows how to connect .Net Entity Framework to the PostgressSQL database
+SMS is simple .Net Application shows how to connect .Net Entity Framework to the PostgreSQL database

-It uses the Npgsql and EntityFramework6.Npgsql to connect to the PostgressSQL database.
+It uses the Npgsql and EntityFramework6.Npgsql to connect to the PostgreSQL database.
 It based on on a Domain Driven pattern and N-Tire design;
 	1. Repository
 	2. Model
 	3. Service